wp-plugins/formidable/readme.txt

 * PRO: Check a default value when using dynamic default values in the check box options
 * PRO: Fixed bug preventing a newly created post from getting assigned to the user selected in the user ID dropdown if the selected user was not the user submitting the entry or was created with the registration add-on in the same form
 * PRO: Fixed bug causing the options to be empty if the data from entries options are limited to the current user and the form they are pulled from are creating posts
+* PRO: When a blog is deleted in WP multi-site, delete database table rows related to copying forms from that blog

 = 1.05.05 =